slidertom/ds/README.md

 DS is an easy to use C++ SQLite3, DAO, Ms SQL wrapper.

-Provides Recordset (MFC: CDaoRecordSet, CRecordset), data table based interface.
+Provides a Recordset (MFC: CDaoRecordSet, CRecordset) like  interface for a SQLite3, MsSQL, DAO databases.

 Text, Long/Integer, Blob, Double/Real field types are supported.

 Samples: